Powered by SchoolDash

 Church Street, Eyam, Hope Valley S32 5QH

 Eyam CofE Primary School is a Church of England primary school maintained by the local authority (Derbyshire).
 It has about 60 boys and girls aged between 4 and 11.
-In February 2018 the school was rated ‘Good’ by Ofsted.
+Ofsted last inspected the school in December 2024.

-Particular strengths include Attainment, Representation, Admissions and Environment.
+Particular strengths include Admissions, Representation, Environment and Progress.
 Relative weaknesses include Finances and Attendance.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.